 Normally a building is a substantial structure, more or less of a permanent nature, consisting of walls, a roof and the necessary appurtenances (accessories).

-The word "permanent" is defined in the Merriam-Webster Learner's Dictionary as -
+The word "permanent" is defined in The Britannica Dictionary8 as -

 "lasting or continuing for a very long time or forever: not temporary or changing".